 Hong Kong Impressions

-My less-than-a-week in Hong Kong was a stimulating, perhaps over-stimulating, series of strong impressions.
-Here are some of the strongest ones: Housing in Hong Kong I booked an Airbnb room for my trip to Hong…
+My short visit in Hong Kong was a stimulating, perhaps over-stimulating, series of strong impressions.
+Here are some of the strongest ones.

-My less-than-a-week in Hong Kong was a stimulating, perhaps over-stimulating, series of strong impressions.
-Here are some of the strongest ones: Housing in Hong Kong I booked an Airbnb room for my trip to Hong…
+My short visit in Hong Kong was a stimulating, perhaps over-stimulating, series of strong impressions.
+Here are some of the strongest ones.

 A thorough review of the Carlton Hotel Bangkok Sukhumvit including its rooms, restaurants and facilities, plus honest recommendations.